philipsorst/angular-rest-springsecurity/README.md

 The projects aim is to demonstrate the Java implementation of a simple REST interface which is used by an AngularJS application.
 The following topics are covered:

-* A relational database that holds news entries and users.
+* A relational database that holds blog posts and users.
 * A REST service that exposes the data in the database.
 * Authentication and authorization against the REST service.
 * A Simple AngularJS application that allows users to view or edit news entries depending on their role.